jacopoMauro/dm874/README.md

 developed and deployed.
 Adopting microservices can offer benefits, among others, in terms of composability, resilience, and scalability of software projects.
-Durning the course, we will use the language [Jolie](https://www.jolie-lang.org/) as an possible tool for developing microservice systems.
+Durning the course, we will use the language [Jolie](https://www.jolie-lang.org/) as a possible tool for developing microservice systems.
 Moreover, we will indulge in the new DevOps software engineering culture and practice to understand how to automatize and monitor all steps of software construction, from integration, testing, releasing to deployment and infrastructure management.

-To complete the course you need to complete a presentation on the most modern tools used by the big players on the IT world and a project where a microservice system must be build following the DevOps approach.
+To complete the course you need to complete a presentation on the most modern tools used by the big players of the IT world and a project where a microservice system must be build following the DevOps approach.